mhmohona/Deep-Reinforcement-Learning-Nanodegree-Program-Phase-3/FAQs/p2_continuous_control.md

 *Bruno Conterato:* Got it!
 2 Attempts: one solved in a total of 125 episodes, the other 112.
 The main changes was Sigma to 0.1, and batch size of 128.
 I tried 256, but at the time other parameters were incorrect, then I had no result.

 ---

+**Q4:** I have been trying to solve this challenge using the DDPG and code base of DDPG-pendulum.
+I used the same parameters and all the details unchanged except updating the environment.
+The reward is not crossing 0.1.
+Any ideas?
+I also tried with the parameters provided in the paper as well as taking reference from the above discussions from this channel.
+Still no luck.

+*Ellyana Linden:* Try to change the hyperparameters value:

+---

+---